 After looking at several book companies I've noticed that many of them offer some of the above, but not many offer these types of books with all of the features that I mentioned.
 Decide what feature is most important for your reading enjoyment and then make your purchase.

 Check with your local library.
 I was pleasantly surprised to see a large selection of of large print books at my library.

-Most libraries have a section of large print books.
 As you can see our library has several rows of books with large print.

-If the library does not have the book you want, you can ask the front desk to see if another library has one.
+If your library does not have the book you want, you can ask the front desk to see if another library has one.
 If they do, they will notify you when it comes in.

 Many people with macular degeneration or low vision can no longer drive so getting the library can be a problem.